gauniverseorg/ga-docs/docs/Advanced-Features/Low-Code/System/StringBuilder.md

 The class provides several methods for working with the wrapped StringBuilder object:

-- Append: Appends a string to the underlying StringBuilder.
+- Append: Appends a string to the underlying StringBuilder
-- AppendLine: Appends a string followed by a line terminator to the underlying StringBuilder.
+- AppendLine: Appends a string followed by a line terminator to the underlying StringBuilder
-- ToString: Converts the underlying StringBuilder to a string and returns it.
+- ToString: Converts the underlying StringBuilder to a string and returns it